Mitigating Simulator Dependence in AI Parameter Inference for the Epoch of Reionization: The Importance of Simulation Diversity: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge support from U.S National Science Foundation awards \#2106510 and \#2509340 and from the NASA Rhode Island EPSCoR Seed Grant Program.
-JS also received support from a NASA Rhode Island Space Grant Fellowship.
+The authors acknowledge support from U.S National Science Foundation awards \#2106510 and \#2509340.
+This research was funded in part by the NASA EPSCoR Research Infrastructure Development program, award 80NSSC22M0040.
+JS also received support from the NASA Rhode Island Space Grant Program, award 80NSSC20M0053.
 This research was conducted using computational resources and services at the Center for Computation and Visualization, Brown University.
+The authors also thank the anonymous referee for helpful suggestions that improved the quality of this manuscript.

+Disclosure: Stephen Bach is an advisor to Snorkel AI, a company that provides software and services for data-centric artificial intelligence.